-You are a professional services leader who knows a feedback program is important for your firm, but you’re not sure what the best strategy is to create the best outcomes.
-Or maybe, you’re a firm that has a feedback strategy, but the program in place just isn’t delivering the best results.
+You’re a professional services leader that knows it’s important to optimize client feedback for your firm.
+However, you’re not sure what the best strategy is to create the best outcomes.
+Or maybe your firm has a feedback strategy, but the program in place just isn’t delivering great results.
 It seems to be more of a “check the box” initiative than an operational discipline.
-Good news, you’re not alone!
+Regardless, the good news is that you’re not alone!

 At Client Savvy, we get questions like these all the time: